mongator/factory/doc/02_scalar_generators.md

 Eg.: `21-10-2012`: int(1350770400)

 #### faker
-You can use any faker function returning a valide date, setting the value to 'faker::' followed the function name and argument.
+You can use any Faker function returning a valid date by setting the value to 'faker::' followed the function name and argument.
 Eg.: `faker::dateTimeBetween(-20 years, -10 years)` -> return a date between the given dates